Reiningecho90/chances-discord-bot-public/README.md

 - Fixed server copy paste in GitHub pages index (10/17/2021)
 - Final version before first public release will go live soon after working on some features (10/17/2021)
 - Leaderboard will not be implemented and will instead have a call option that tells the user it doesn't matter because its chance based (10/17/2021)
+- Pushed new version as promised, all commands will be updated on the github pages (10/17/2021)